 What I will say though, is that I used to believe that if a child had a positive level of self-esteem, was happy being different and didn’t need to know about their autism, it was best to leave it until they did.
 This has changed.

-I no longer believe there are good reasons to avoid telling a child about their autism, and I believe that hiding the news can cause more problems than it solves.
+I no longer believe there are good reasons to avoid telling a child about their autism, and I believe that hiding a diagnosis from an autistic child can cause far more problems than it solves.
 This is, of course, as long as the news is delivered well (more on that later) and as long as the child is emotionally mature enough to understand the explanation.

 (Oh, and if the child isn’t emotionally mature enough, it’s a better idea to simplify the autism explanation than avoid explaining it altogether.)